darbyjohnston/tlRender/README.md

 ------------
 A CMake super build script is provided to build the dependencies from source.

-Note that Qt is not included in the super build, you must install it separately.
+Note however that Qt is not included in the super build, you must install it separately.
-Make sure that the QTDIR environment variable is set to the location of the Qt install.

 CMake Build Options
 -------------------